 1. Shibuya Crossing

 This might be an easy one, but Shibuya is a great place to visit during the evening.
 At daytime this place is already pretty impressive with the thousands of people crossing the world famous crossing.
-Though at night, when all the screens and bill boards on the nearby buildings and all the other neon-lights, light up the place like its daytime, the palce truly comes to live.
+Though at night, when all the screens and billboards on the nearby buildings and all the other neon-lights, light up the place like its daytime, the place truly comes to life.
 There are several spots that will provide you with a great look such as the newly opened Shibuya Sky, offering a fabulous 360-degree view of Tokyo, the bridge overpass between Shibuya Mark City and Tokyu Department Store or if you prefer a view up-close the Starbucks Shibuya Tsutaya.

 One of the busiest districts in Tokyo, home to a considerable amount of headquarters of famous (international) companies and the skyscrapers, is an exciting place to go at night.
 It is a popular place to go out with many clubs and bars located in the area.
 Also, you have several options to enjoy the skyline of Tokyo at greater height like the Tokyo Tower that is open until 10pm.
 Though observing Tokyo’s famous landmark from a short distance might be even more impressive.
 For this we suggest The Prince Park Tower hotel, located right at the foot of the Tokyo Tower.
 Enjoy a drink at the panoramic top-floor lounge of the hotel that offers a magnificent view of the illuminated Tokyo Tower in the foreground and Tokyo skyline in the background.